compudemy/AWS-SOLUTIONS-ARCHITECT-LABS/AUTOMATED DEPLOYMENT OF IAM GROUPS AND ROLES/AUTOMATED DEPLOYMENT OF IAM GROUPS AND ROLES README.md

+# AUTOMATED DEPLOYMENT OF IAM GROUPS AND ROLES

 # Introduction

 This hands-on lab will guide you through how to use AWS CloudFormation to automatically configure AWS Identity and Access Management (IAM) Groups and roles for cross-account access.